 - The Kokiri also have pointed ears as do the Sheikah.
 Both of these are required from a storyline perspective as Link thought himself a Kokari and Zelda pretends to be a Sheikah.
-They also have other traits however that set them apart such as eternal childhood for the Kokiri and red eyes for the Sheikah.
+They also have other traits however that set them apart such as eternal childhood for the Kokiri and red eyes and dark skin for the Sheikah.

 - Some of the races in the Warcraft series fall under this.
 Mainly the Blood Elves and Night Elves.
 Their ears are so long and pointy that they extend past their head, making them the best example for this trope in Western video games.

 - Oddly enough, elven rangers in Warcraft II had neat slightly pointed ears of roughly human size... in artwork and character portraits.
 The actual sprite has those huge flapping sheets.
 Of course, with such small figures running around the screen, the excessively long ears might been simply a way to say 'elf' at that resolution.
 Warcraft III, however, has both units and character portraits in 3D, and as a result, the elongated ears have snuck back into portraits and became canon.

 - Troll males have elongated ears, while females have theirs shortened as a part of enhancing the Cute Monster Girl appeal.

 - Goblins and orcs have a more humanlike ear shape with a slight point.

 - So do draenei, though theirs evoke the stern Spock expy feeling, being aliens and all.

 - Worgen also have these for a different reason, due to their being lupine in appearance.
 Other Humanoid Animal such as tauren and pandaren avert this as their animal counterparts don't have pointed ears either.